Bridge indices of spatial graphs and diagram colorings: Main result

+\begin{definition} A spatial graph diagram $D$ \textit{realizes} the bridge index for the spatial graph $G$ it represents if a circle can be drawn in the plane in which the diagram sits that splits the diagram into diagrams for two trivial tangles, the tangle diagrams intersect the circle in $b$ points, and the bridge index of $G$ is $\tfrac{1}{2}b$.

+Similarly, a spatial graph diagram $D$ \textit{realizes} the Wirtinger number for the spatial graph $G$ it represents if there exist seeds which completely color $D$ and whose weights sum to $2k$, and the Wirtinger number of $G$ is $k$. \end{definition}

-We phrase our proof in this section in terms of spatial graphs in $\mathbb{R}^3$ instead of $S^3=\mathbb{R}^3\cup \{\infty\},$ but this does not make the result less general since the isotopy classes of spatial graphs in $S^3$ and $\mathbb{R}^3$ are the same: the point at infinity $\{\infty\}$ can be taken to be disjoint from a spatial graph and its isotopies.
+One direction of our main result is more immediate; we consider this direction in the following proposition.
+We phrase our proofs in this section in terms of spatial graphs in $\mathbb{R}^3$ instead of $S^3=\mathbb{R}^3\cup \{\infty\},$ but this does not make the result less general since the isotopy classes of spatial graphs in $S^3$ and $\mathbb{R}^3$ are the same: the point at infinity $\{\infty\}$ can be taken to be disjoint from a spatial graph and its isotopies.

-A sequence of coloring moves can be notated as $(A_0,f_0)\rightarrow(A_1,f_1)\rightarrow \cdots \rightarrow (A_m,f_m)$, where $f_i$ is a function from the subset of strands $A_i$ to a finite set of $k$ elements, which are the colors.
-To elaborate, $(A_0,f_0)$ is the stage where only the seeds have been colored with the $k$ colors.
-The strands that used to be attached to a pod will get repeated colors.
-The final stage $(A_m,f_m)$ is when all the strands get colored.

-In the proof of our main result, we embed each strand at a certain height dictated by the coloring moves.
-Thus, there is a function $h \colon \{s_1,s_2,\cdots,s_n\}\rightarrow \mathbb{R}$ from the set of strands that records the height of each strand $s_i$.

-\begin{lemma} At any coloring stage, each color in the diagram is either (1) a connected arc if the seed corresponding to that color is an arc or (2) $n$ disjoint arcs if the seed corresponding to that color is a pod of degree $n$. \end{lemma}

-\begin{proof} We verify this claim by induction on $u$, where $u$ is the coloring stage.
-For the base case $u=0,$ this is the stage where no coloring move has been applied, so only the seeds are colored.
-The claim immediately holds by the way the seeds are defined.
-Now assume that the claim holds for $u<t$ and consider the stage $u=t>0$.
-By the definition of coloring move, there is a unique strand $s_i$ adjacent to a strand in $A_{t-1}$ such that $A_t\backslash A_{t-1}=\{s_i\}$.
-Thus, $f_t^{-1}(c)=f_{t-1}^{-1}(c)\cup \{s_i\}$ for a particular color $c.$ By the inductive hypothesis, we have that $f_{t-1}^{-1}(c)$ is either $n$ arcs if the seed corresponding to that color is a pod of degree $n$, or a connected arc if the seed corresponding to that color is an arc.
-Adding one arc $s_i$ adjacent to some arcs in $f_{t-1}^{-1}(c)$ preserves the property stated in the hypothesis. \end{proof}

-\begin{lemma} Suppose that a nontrivial spatial graph diagram $D$ is $k$-colorable via the sequence $(A_0,f_0)\rightarrow(A_1,f_1)\rightarrow \cdots \rightarrow (A_n,f_n)$.
-At a crossing $c$, let $s_p,s_q,$ and $s_r$ denote an incoming understrand, an outgoing understrand, and an overstrand, respectively.
-If the understrands receive the same color $j$ at stage $n$, then one of the following situations occurs: \begin{enumerate} \item[(1)] the overstrand is not colored last, \item[(2)] the strands with the same color correspond to an unknotted component and $c$ is the unique crossing with the property that $h(s_r)\leq \min\{h(s_q),h(s_p)\}$, or \item[(3)] the strands with the same color correspond to self-loops (that is, edges which connect a vertex to itself) in the graph connected to a pod and $c$ is the unique crossing in a self-loop with the property that $h(s_r)\leq \min\{h(s_q),h(s_p)\}$. \end{enumerate} \end{lemma}